corbosiny/NetworkAttackAndDefenceSimulation/README.md

 ---
 ## Installing Dependancies
 This section is for anyone running this project localy on your machine.
-If you wish to skip this section, which is recommended, instead clone this project to a Google Collab project and the baseline dependancies should already work.
+If you wish to skip this section, which is recommended, instead clone this project to a Google Colab project and the baseline dependancies should already work.
 Or you can use the provide Google Collab project: https://colab.research.google.com/drive/1NWNoH0t0w3wWuPwV0FkD57FzDAtTk-Cj?usp=sharing

 If running on linux please update and upgrade your current distro:
 `sudo apt-get update`